fontforge/designwithfontforge.com/en-US/The_EM_Square.md

 <img src="images/xheight.png" alt>

-Later when designing your type, you will have to set the Blue values which serve for PostScript outlines and also for the FontForge autohinter &ndash; regardless of which outlines you are working on.
+Later when designing your type, you will have to set the Blue values which serve for PostScript outlines and also for the FontForge autohinter &mdash; regardless of which outlines you are working on.
 You will find the setting in *Element > Font Info&hellip;*, on the *PS Private* tab.
 FontForge can initially guess the values based on your outlines, but you will have to edit them yourself for